egovelox/mozeidon/README.md

 ## Raycast extension

-For MacOS users only : see [the Mozeidon Raycast extension](https://www.raycast.com/egovelox/mozeidon).
+For MacOS and Firefox users only : see [the Mozeidon Raycast extension](https://www.raycast.com/egovelox/mozeidon).

+This Raycast extension will not work with Chrome browser.
+If you use MacOS, see [MacOS swift app-agent](https://github.com/egovelox/mozeidon/tree/main?tab=readme-ov-file#macos-swift-app-agent)

 Note that you'll first need to complete the installation of Mozeidon components ([Mozeidon firefox add-on](https://github.com/egovelox/mozeidon/tree/main?tab=readme-ov-file#mozeidon-firefox-addon), [Mozeidon native-app](https://github.com/egovelox/mozeidon/tree/main?tab=readme-ov-file#mozeidon-native-app) and [Mozeidon CLI](https://github.com/egovelox/mozeidon/tree/main?tab=readme-ov-file#mozeidon-cli)).

+Note that you cannot list **history items** with this Raycast extension : only **tabs**, **recently-closed tabs**, and **bookmarks**.

 ![mozeidon-4](https://github.com/egovelox/mozeidon/assets/56078155/a3b8d378-7fe2-4062-9722-15b4cf7f9d6f)

 ## MacOS swift app-agent

-If you ask for something faster than Raycast ( which I find quite slow to trigger the search list ),
+If you ask for something faster than [Raycast](https://github.com/egovelox/mozeidon/tree/main?tab=readme-ov-file#raycast-extension) ( which I find quite slow to trigger the search list ),
 you might take a look at this macOS agent-app :
 [mozeidon-macos-ui](https://github.com/egovelox/mozeidon-macos-ui)